23. The Happy Squirrel

 3. Values as Compass

 What matters most to you in this moment?
 Kindness?
 Curiosity?
 Integrity?
-Let the map override your mood.
+Remember you can take a small step toward your values by actively aligning daily choices that override your mood.

 4. Creative Willingness

 You don’t have to like the uncertainty in order to work with it.
-Resourcefulness says: This is hard, and I can still choose my behaviour.
-Flexibility is giving yourself room to move with life’s memes.
+Resourcefulness means recognising that things are difficult, yet you can still control your actions.
+Flexibility allows you to adapt to life's changes.

 5. Mine the Mess